quartz-labs/docs/docs/Legal/privacy-policy.md

 ## Review of this privacy policy

 We may update this privacy policy from time to time if necessary.
-We will notify you of any significant changes through the email you provided to us when joining the waitlist.
-This privacy policy was last updated on August 14, 2024.
+We will notify you of any significant changes.
+This privacy policy was last updated on November 8, 2024.